cliffordsnow/cliffordsnow.github.io/about.md

 Clifford lead a team that held OpenStreetMap's 10th Anniversary celebration in Seattle.
 The event included talks on mapping, georectification and a demo of aerial photography from a kit.

-You can follow Clifford on Twitter @osm_seattle or on email clifford at snowandsnow dot us.
+You can follow Clifford on Twitter @osm_washington or on email clifford at snowandsnow dot us.